-Red Kite Community Housing customer - Charles Rowden - has donated the money he won in a competition to Thames Valley Air Ambulance in memory of his late wife.
+Red Kite Community Housing tenant Charles Rowden has donated the money he won in a competition to Thames Valley Air Ambulance in memory of his late wife.

 Mr Rowden, 73, of Lane End, won a competition after signing up to pay his rent via direct debit.
 Every customer who set up a direct debit in December and January was entered into a prize draw with £100 up for grabs for the winner.

-Mr Rowden was told he had won just days after he wife Jean, 72, had died of heart failure.
+Mr Rowden was told he had won just days after his wife Jean, 72, had died of heart failure.